SgtWiggles/ume/README.md

 |`ignore_overwrite`|`false`| Ignore the overwrite prompt when closing ume |

 (UNDER CONSTRUCTION)
+### Contact
+  For submitting bugs or requesting new features, please use the [issue tracker][tracker].
+Before submitting make sure you are using the latest version of ume.
+If you are submitting a bug report be sure to include your operating system, a minimal way to reproduce the bug and anything else that may be relevent to the bug.

 ### TODO
 - [ ] Clean up code base